liferay/alloy-editor/content/docs/Develop/create_toolbars.md

 ---
+layout: develop
+title: Create Toolbars
 description: Adding a new toolbar is also as straightforward as adding a button.

-layout: "guide"
-title: "Create Toolbars"
 order: 6
 ---